• Skip to primary navigation

 For Water Use OnPlace Water Order By

-2022-2023 Supplemental Water Application – Response May Be Required
+2025-2026 Supplemental Water Application – Response May Be Required

-When Supplemental Water is made available for allocation, the quantity allocated to a water user’s account is a proration based upon the water available at that time and the number of irrigable acres associated with accounts that have outstanding requests.
+When Supplemental Water is made available for allocation, the quantity allocated to a water user’s account is a proration based on the water available at that time and the number of irrigable acres associated with accounts that have outstanding requests.
 When an account’s request has been fulfilled, it will no longer receive allocations, and the irrigable acres associated with that account will not be factored into subsequent allocations.
-Accordingly, water users with relatively high per acre requests will receive the bulk (increment above the pro-rata amount) of their request later, if water is available.
+Accordingly, water users with relatively high per-acre requests will receive the bulk (increment above the pro-rata amount) of their request later, if water is available.

-If you would like to be part of the 2022-2023 Supplemental Water program, please complete the enclosed agreement and return it to the Fresno Office by close of business on April 29, 2022, by one of the following means.
+If you would like to be part of the 2025-2026 Supplemental Water program, please complete the enclosed agreement and return it to the Fresno Office by close of business on March 31, 2025, by one of the following means.

 • Mail to: Westlands Water District, P.O.
-Box 6056, Fresno, CA 93703.
-You may also hand deliver the agreement to the District’s Fresno Office, at 3130 N. Fresno Street.
+Box 5199, Fresno, CA 93755.
+You may also hand deliver the agreement to the District’s Fresno Office, at 286 W. Cromwell Ave, Fresno, CA 93711.

 • Scan and email: customeraccounting@wwd.ca.gov